Ready to study?

 The Builder

-The builder loads in an iframe when the user clicks a template in the Build sidebar.
+The builder loads in an iframe when the user clicks a template in the Create page.
 It creates and edits cards.

 Creating a Card